blbadger/blbadger.github.io/depth-generality.md

 ![iterations and width]({{https://blbadger.github.io}}/neural_networks/middle_width_accuracy.png)

 But something unexpected is observed for fully connected architectures in which all layers are the same size and identical (or larger than) the input: increased depth still leads to worse representational accuracy for any given number of iterations of our representation visualization method.
-Note that increasing the number of iterations in the representation visualization method is capable of compensating for increased depth.
+Note that increasing the number of iterations in the representation visualization method (from 500 to 10,000 in this case) is capable of compensating for increased depth.

 ![covercomplete depth and representation]({{https://blbadger.github.io}}/neural_networks/overcomplete_depth_different_layers.png)